2023-09-25 16:04:00

 Lead co-author Kristen Demoruelle announced in a press release: “There are many diseases in which neutrophils are unusually overactive.
 We found that ginger can help curb NETosis, and this is important because it is a natural supplement that may be helpful in treating inflammation and symptoms in people with various autoimmune diseases.”2

 People with inflammatory diseases often take dietary supplements such as ginger independently and in a poorly targeted manner, without knowing the exact effects.
-The authors of the study believe that education about the benefits of ginger and the mechanisms behind it can encourage health care providers to incorporate and promote ginger supplements into treatment plans on an individual basis.
+The authors of the study believe that education regarding the benefits of ginger and the mechanisms behind it can encourage health care providers to incorporate and promote ginger supplements into treatment plans on an individual basis.

 More articles on the subject of autoimmune diseases